Utica, Tunisia: Roman rule

 During the Roman Civil War between the supporters of Pompey and Caesar, the Battle of Utica (49 BC) was fought between Julius Caesar's general Gaius Scribonius Curio and Pompeian legionaries commanded by Publius Attius Varus supported by Numidian cavalry and foot soldiers.
 Curio defeated the Pompeians and Numidians and drove Varus back into the town of Utica, but then withdrew.
 Later at the Battle of Thapsus in 46 BC the remaining Pompeians, including Cato the Younger, fled to Utica after being defeated.
 Caesar pursued them to Utica, meeting no resistance from the inhabitants.
-Cato, who was the leader of the Pompeians, ensured the escape of his fellow senators and anyone else who desired to leave, then committed suicide, unwilling to accept the clemency of Caesar.
+Cato, who was the leader of the Pompeians, ensured the escape of his fellow senators and anyone else who desired to leave, then died of suicide, unwilling to accept the clemency of Caesar.

 Displaying their fondness for Cato, "the people of Utica...called Cato their saviour and benefactor...
 And this they continued to do even when word was brought that Caesar was approaching.
 They decked his body in splendid fashion, gave it an illustrious escort, and buried it near the sea, where a statue of him now stands, sword in hand".
 After his death, Cato was given the name of Uticensis, due to the place of his death as well as to his public glorification and burial by the citizens of Utica.

 Utica obtained the formal status of a municipium in 36 BC and its inhabitants became members of the Quirina tribe.
 The city was chosen by the Romans as the place where the governor of their new Africa Province was resident, but the silting of the port (because of the Medjerda River) damaged the importance of Utica.

 During the reign of Augustus, however, the seat of provincial government was moved to a since rebuilt Carthage, although Utica did not lose its status as one of the foremost cities in the province.
 When Hadrian was emperor, Utica requested to become a full Roman colony, but this request was not granted until Septimius Severus, a native of the Province of Africa, took the throne.